luisguirc/LuisLucasCompiler/README.md

     pip install flask

-Then, simpley run the "api.py" file with the command below on the command line (note: you may change from "python" to "python3" depending on your local python installation)
+Then, simply run the "api.py" file with the command below on the command line (note: you may change from "python" to "python3" depending on your local python installation)

     python api.py